Blankeos/scoliovis/src/README.md

 ## :toolbox: Setup Instructions (For Evaluators)

-> For **Evaluators** of this project that only need to run the app, please refer to the first option.
+> For **Evaluators** of this project that only need to run the app, refer to this section.

 1. Make sure your local machine has installed the following requirements: